 A look at Titanic wreck ocean depth and water pressure — and how they compare to the deep sea as a whole

 Debris from the Titan, the submersible that disappeared on an expedition to the wreckage of the Titanic, was found nearby the ship, which sits on the bottom of the Atlantic Ocean.
-The Titanic is a whopping 2.5 miles beneath the surface – too deep for a human to survive the pressure if not in an equipped vessel.
+The Titanic is a whopping 2 and a half miles beneath the surface — far too deep for a human to survive the pressure if not in an equipped vessel.
 Still, there are other parts of the ocean that are even deeper, and many parts yet to be explored.

 Ocean depths